Course Title: | Calculus II | Days: | Monday & Wednesday |

 The reason we call this theorem 'fundamental' is because it relates the two fundamental notions of calculus: the derivative—how does the function vary?—and the integral—how does the change accumulate?—.
 This theorem establishes a direct connection between these two fundamental notions of calculus, allowing us both to compute and study deeper how the functions that we encounter in the world change.
 A main focus of this course will be in how to use this theorem for computing areas and other physical quantities.

-Media to Watch: Integration and the fundamental theorem of calculus by 3Blue1Brown in youtube.
-What does area have to do with slope? by 3Blue1Brown in youtube.
+Media to Watch: Integration and the fundamental theorem of calculus by G. Sanderson in 3Blue1Brown in youtube.
+What does area have to do with slope? by G. Sanderson in 3Blue1Brown in youtube.

 Learning Objectives: a) Use the Fundamental Theorem of Calculus to evaluate derivatives of integrals. b) Use the Fundamental Theorem of Calculus to evaluate definite integrals. c) Explain the relationship between differentiation and integration.